James-Weber/seb_paper/paper_draft.md

-SH, and PTG, JMW, Christop Knote?, ATA in some order
+SH, and PTG, JMW, Christop Knote?, ATA in some order - JMW suggests adding YMS (lot of help initially and throughout)

 ## Abstract
 * making use of the ATOM data to examine effect of chemical mechanisms